InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - CMP API v2.md

 }
 ```

 The `event.data` object payload shall follow the form outlined below.
-The `returnValue` object property shall be the correspondng TC data object for the `command` used upon sending the “sent message”.
+The `returnValue` object property shall be the corresponding TC data object for the `command` used upon sending the “sent message”.
 The `success` object property shall reflect the `__tcfapi()` `success` callback argument and the `callId` will correspond to the “sent message” unique id passed in the `callId` property.

 ```javascript
 {